Monitor Amazon Web Services (AWS) with Amazon Data Firehose

 Step 1: Install AWS integration in Kibana

 edit- Install AWS integrations to load index templates, ingest pipelines, and dashboards into Kibana.
-In Kibana, navigate to Management > Integrations in the sidebar.
+Find Integrations in the main menu or use the global search field.
 Find the AWS Integration by browsing the catalog.

 - Navigate to the Settings tab and click Install AWS assets.
 Confirm by clicking Install AWS in the popup.